Seattle Background Check Lawyer

 What You Should Know About Your Rights and Background Checks

 Unfortunately, many Americans are unaware of their rights under the FCRA.
 Even fewer choose to exercise those rights when dismissed or overlooked for a housing or employment opportunity.
-For instance, the scope of a background check is limited by federal and state regulations and cannot include specific information, including:
+For instance, the scope of a background check is limited by state and federal regulations and cannot include specific information, including:

 - Outdated credit data